exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start7.png)

-What you see in the command input box is one of the Data Wrangling Grammar - dplyr - based R commands, that is automatically generated.
-(This could be your first R command if you are not R user, congrats!)
+This would produce one of the dplyr commands 'filter'. 'is.na' function inside the 'filter' command evaluates if a given value is NA or not. '!' (exclamation) mark reverses the effect of the function after.
+Combining all of them together, it will keep only the rows whose 'ARR_DELAY' column values are not NA.
+(If you are not R user, this could be your first R command, congrats!)

 ![](images/quick-start8.png)

 You can update the command or simply click Run button as is.

 Once you run it, you see NA values from ARR_DELAY column are gone.

 ![](images/quick-start9.png)

 ## Extract Weekday information from Date data